 • Sedric McClure

-Associate Dean and Co-Director; Civic Engagement Center
+Associate Dean and Co-Director; Community Engagement Center

 “I want students to be familiar with the players, situations, and circumstances that led to bringing our lived experiences closer to the American ideal.
 The Civil Rights Movement is American history, and it’s full of pain and possibility.”